States Hidden in Hidden States: Implicit Discrete State Representations Emerge in LLMs' Hidden States: Analysis Methodology

 \subsubsection{Models Chosen}

-For our experimental setup, we select Deepseek-67B \cite{Bi2024DeepSeekLS} and Qwen series models (4B, 7B, 14B, and 72B) \cite{Bai2023QwenTR} as representatives of open-source models.
-These models are utilized in their original form, without any fine-tuning or parameter modification.
-We aim to evaluate and compare the proficiency in executing consecutive addition tasks across a diverse range of models varying in size and capabilities.
+For our experimental setup, we select DeepSeek-67B \cite{Bi2024DeepSeekLS}, DeepSeek-V3 \cite{DeepSeekAI2024DeepSeekV3TR} and Qwen series models (4B, 7B, 14B, and 72B) \cite{Bai2023QwenTR} as representatives of open-source models.
+We aim to evaluate the proficiency in executing iterative addition tasks across a diverse range of models varying in size and capabilities.
 Special emphasis is placed on the Qwen-72B model to conduct an in-depth analysis of representation engineering and IDSRs' properties.